 Petra Hartlieb tells this story in a snappy and humorous frame of mind, making every line a pleasure to read and every chapter a declaration of love to the world of books.

 lives together with her family in and above a book store.
 Her own.
 Originally a crackpot idea while on vacation.
 She and her husband turned their attention to a recently closed Vienna bookstore with a long tradition.
 From one day to the next she quit her job and started a new life in a new city without knowing what she was getting herself into.
 Petra Hartlieb is still a hippie at heart; officially however she has been a businesswoman for ten years.

 Rights sold to: Tanmia (Arab); Beijing Creative Art Times International (Simplified Chinese Characters); Cactus Books (Dutch), Edizioni Lindau (Italian); SOLBITKIL (Korean), Periferica (Spanish World), Timaş (Turkish);

 Petra Hartlieb is a bookseller with a heart – and a wonderful writer

-Petra Hartlieb, born in Munich in 1967, grew up in Upper Austria.
-She studied psychology and history and subsequently worked as a press officer and literary critic in Vienna and Hamburg.
-In 2004, she took over a traditional bookshop in Vienna’s Währing district, now called Hartlieb’s Books.
-This is the story she tells in her book ‘Meine wundervolle Buchhandlung' (My wonderful bookshop), published by DuMont in 2014, tells the story.
-In 'Wenn es Frühling wird in Wien’ (When Spring Comes to Vienna), and "Sommer in Wien' this very bookshop again plays a central role.
+Petra Hartlieb was born in Munich in 1967 and grew up in Upper Austria.
+She studied psychology and history and then worked as a press officer and literary critic in Vienna and Hamburg.
+In 2004 she took over a traditional Viennese bookshop in the Währing district, now Hartlieb's Books.
+Her book 'Meine wundervolle Buchhandlung' (My wonderful bookshop), published by DuMont in 2014, tells the story.
+In 'Wenn es Frühling wird in Wien' and 'Sommer in Wien' this very bookshop again plays a central role.